mailexpert/EmailDeliverabilityBundle/README.md

 Once installed and configured, the plugin works automatically:

+1. **Custom Field Creation**: The plugin automatically creates a `deliverability_status` custom field on first use if it doesn't exist
-1. **New Contacts**: When a new contact is created (via form, API, or manual entry), the plugin automatically checks the email deliverability
+2. **New Contacts**: When a new contact is created (via form, API, or manual entry), the plugin automatically checks the email deliverability
-2. **Updated Contacts**: When a contact's email is updated, the plugin re-validates if the status is empty or "not_checked"
+3. **Updated Contacts**: When a contact's email is updated, the plugin re-validates if the status is empty or "not_checked"
-3. **Status Field**: The deliverability status is stored in the `deliverability_status` custom field
+4. **Status Field**: The deliverability status is stored in the `deliverability_status` custom field

 ### Deliverability Statuses